Doctoral (Ph.D.) Degree

 - A statement of purpose

 - Current resume

-- Standardized test scores (GRE) - Note: Applicants must request that GRE scores be sent to Graduate Enrollment Services (GES) at Penn State electronically.
-MAT and IELTS scores are only available in hard copy, so those scores should be sent postal mail directly from Pearson to The Pennsylvania State University, Graduate Enrollment Services, 114 Kern Building, University Park, PA 16802.
+- Standardized test scores (GRE) - Note: Applicants must request that GRE, IELTS, and TOEFL scores be sent to Graduate Enrollment Services (GES) at Penn State electronically using school code 2660 Penn State University.
+GMAT scores are available in hard copy, and can be sent postal mail directly from Pearson to The Pennsylvania State University, Graduate Enrollment Services, 114 Kern Building, University Park, PA 16802.

 - One unofficial transcript from each institution attended